crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 #### General settings

 In the `CrowdSec` part, you will set your connection details and refine bouncing according to your needs.
+You will also be able to test your settings.

 ![Connection details](images/screenshots/config-connection.jpg)